Soneva Fushi Hotel & Villas, Maldives

 The setting is spellbinding, with pure white beaches licked by a cerulean lagoon hiding a multicoloured house reef.
 What's even more remarkable is, in a bid to keep this blissful view exactly the way it is, Soneva Fushi has restricted its overwater bungalow count to just a handful, where you can face either the sunrise or sunset side of the island.
 The incredible standard and size of each beach villa (all built with natural materials to blend in with their surroundings) means, in our opinion, this resort doesn't need any more.

-Even though it feels like a million miles away from anywhere else, both couples and families will at home here from the moment they step onto the jetty.
+Even though it feels like a million miles away from anywhere else, both couples and families will be at home here from the moment they step onto the jetty.
 Come to think of it, do you know who else wouldn't look out of place at Soneva Fushi?
 Mr Robinson Crusoe himself.

 Dripping with rustic charm and stylish minimalism, Soneva Fushi’s spacious villas and retreats are tucked within lush jungle foliage and looking out onto a UNESCO-protected reef beyond.
 The hideaways range from one-bedroom boltholes to a huge nine-bedroom villa, some of which come with their own private pool.
 The sugar-white sand certainly makes up for the lack of a main pool – it will be hard to peel yourself away from it.